 by: Pauline (Web Owner)

-Hi, I'm so sorry to hear about the passing of your baby boy Chickie.
 It's so sad when we lose a pet.
-We become so attached to them that they're soon just like a member of the family and it takes forever to get over the loss (if one ever does).
+We become so attached to our dogs that they're soon just like a family member, and it takes forever to get over the loss (if one ever does).

-It sounds like Jake is helping to heal your hearts, Cocker Spaniels can do that, can't they?
+It sounds like Jake is helping to heal your hearts; Cocker Spaniels can do that, can't they?

 Busty Boy